 For questions about eligibility, please contact communitymicrogrants@jewishphilly.org.

-The Jewish Federation’s eight Kehillot, their included areas and respective contacts are as follows:
+The Jewish Federation’s eight neighborhoods, their included areas and respective contacts are as follows:

 - Included Areas: All of Bucks County as far west as Doylestown and Warrington, and as far south as Langhorne (including New Hope, Yardley, Newtown, Richboro, Furlong).